Seminar in Sensory Disability A

 On successful completion of the course students will be able to:

-1. Issues, research literature and/or practical initiatives in a specific area of education for students with sensory disability;
+1. Describe issues, research literature and/or practical initiatives in a specific area of education for students with sensory disability;

-2. Skill in undertaking and reporting reviews of the literature and in applying research results to educational practice with students with sensory disability; and
+2. Demonstrate skills in undertaking and reporting reviews of the literature and in applying research results to educational practice with students with sensory disability; and

 Course content includes: